files-community/Website/src/routes/docs/install/+page.md

 ### Steps required for the "classic installer" version after 3/21/2024

-Starting 3/21/2024, users with the sideload version (aka classic installer) will need to reinstall Files in order to continue receiving automatic updates.
+Starting 3/21/2024, users of the sideload version (aka classic installer) will need to reinstall Files in order to continue receiving automatic updates.
 This is a one time requirement due to changes in the code signing certificate.

 <InfoBar title="Note" severity="information">
 	This is not required for the Store version of Files.